Key Highlights

 As content benefits the user, it builds trust and establishes authority so that the brand eventually becomes part of the conversation.
 Of course, the goal is ultimately to bring the audience along on the buyer’s journey in order to convert them.
 This type of marketing is not meant for a quick sale.
 Content marketing is playing the long game to build up a business that has deep roots and a firm foundation.

-Of course, the marketing tactics each company uses are based on their personality as a brand as well as who they are trying to reach.
-Here, we’ll highlight some best practices to consider, as well as some of our favorite content marketing examples that we think are stellar:
+Of course, the marketing tactics each company uses are based on their personality as a brand, as well as who they are trying to reach.
+Here, we’ll highlight some best practices to consider, as well as some of the best examples of content marketing that we think are stellar:

 One of the best content marketing examples of authority within the blogging realm is the HubSpot blog.
 In fact, since they coined the term ‘Inbound Marketing’, we can certainly trust that they have built themselves up as an authority and resource.
 Much of this has to do with the way that they use their blog to provide valuable knowledge for businesses.